 Research Travel Costs

 Depending on the country you’ll be visiting, you may be expected to pay certain travel fees upon your arrival.
 For example, some countries require visitors to buy temporary visas and tourist cards immediately after they’ve arrived.
 In many cases, the prices are reasonable, but it pays to know how much you should expect to spend on the aforementioned items before heading out on your journey.
 You should also research whether or not your intended destination accepts U.S. currency.
 If not, it’s highly recommended that you take a steady supply of cash to your nearest currency exchange before your travel date.

 If your intended destination is equatorial, protection from the sun should be among your foremost priorities.
 It should be noted that the same sunscreen you wear at home may not be enough to adequately shield you from the UV rays you’ll be facing in a tropical environment.
 With this in mind, consider packing a sunscreen with a higher SPF than the one you currently use – and pack it in abundance!
 Additionally, take care to regularly reapply it as the packaging recommends.
 For maximum sun protection, pack a few broad-brimmed hats and wear one at every available opportunity.

-A relaxing tropical getaway is the perfect opportunity to recharge your batteries and enjoy some much-needed R&R. However, if you don’t make the preparations in advance of your departure, your trip is liable to prove far more stressful than anyone intended.
-Taking the time to purchase the proper attire, research travel costs and acquire an abundance of sun protection is guaranteed to save you a considerable amount of hassle and ensure that you have a pleasant trip.
+A relaxing tropical getaway is a perfect opportunity to recharge your batteries and enjoy some much-needed R&R. However if you don’t make the preparations in advance of your departure, your trip is liable to prove far more stressful than anyone intended.
+Taking the time to purchase the proper attire, research travel costs, and acquire an abundance of sun protection is guaranteed to save you a considerable amount of hassle and ensure that you have a pleasant trip.